CC3002-Metodologias/final-reality-dodii/README.md

 - Equals() and hashcode() methods have a more suitable implementation depending on the class, following the equals(O1) == equals(O2) <=> hashcode(O1) == hashcode(O2) equivalence.

 The test classes, as said before, follow a hierarchy too.
-[Insert simple UML test]
+For characters, it consists on an AbstractCharacterTest test class that contains the testing methods for the common behavior of all characters, such as waiting for their turn, the base constructor of the AbstractCharacter class and some other methods detailed on the code.

-queda para mañana zzz
+From this class emerge two testing subclasses, one for testing the Enemy class behavior (its weight and how it waits for its turn); the other class, PlayerCharacterTest, it's for the commom behavior of playable characters.

 # Deployment